basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

+# Cloud Computing
+## LAB 01  Create and Configure an IAM User in AWS

 # AWS SDK Code Examples
 This repository contains code examples that demonstrate how to use the AWS SDKs to interact with AWS services.